makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP24.md

 To ensure that the right areas are covered by the services of the Immunefi Security CU, the CU will need to regularly identify the critical areas of the Maker ecosystem, including key people, infrastructure, and processes.
 The CU will create metrics that need to be tracked for each of them.
 It will then coordinate with other CUs to leverage existing monitoring tools, and coordinate the creation of new tools for uncovered areas that are deemed critical.
 Where deemed necessary, the CU will create backups as well as provide necessary support for the upkeep of these tools.

 Throughout this time, the CU will ensure that the other CUs are aware of all dependencies that we have with them, and the reasons for their importance.
 The CU will also identify critical security dependencies across CUs throughout its investigation and surface these dependencies to the relevant CUs.
+The identification for need and establishment of secure communication channels will also be covered under this service.

 #### Bug Bounty Program